-Mathematically this term has a more prosaic interpretation: The S-matrix element describes the transition from an ``incoming" two-particle product state to an \begin{it}entangled\end{it} two-particle state and then back to an ``outgoing" product state.
+Mathematically, this term has a more prosaic interpretation: The $S$ matrix, when evaluated between incoming and outgoing states, describes a transition from an incoming two-particle product state to an entangled two-particle state and then back to an outgoing product state.
+The entanglement is caused by the integration over ${\mathbf{k}}$, whereas the integration over ${\mathbf{p_1}}$ and ${\mathbf{p_2}}$ means an integration over a complete set of base states of the product state space.

-The product state space of incoming and outgoing particles is well-known.
-Very little seems to be known about the state space formed by the entangled states, especially, when we consider higher orders of the perturbation series.

-The entangled states are superpositions of pure (separable) product states.
-Therefore, they belong to a subspace of the two-particle product state space.
-The tran\-sition to entangled states involves a projection onto this subspace.
-Therefore, the operator (\ref{1-7}) acts as a projection operator.

-A projection operator onto a subspace requires integration over a complete set of states of the subspace, rather than over the full product state space.
-In other words, to give (\ref{1-7}) the mathematically correct form of a projection operator, we have to restrict the integration over ${\mathbf{p_1}}$ and ${\mathbf{p_2}}$ to a sub-domain $\Omega$ of the full product momentum space $\mathbb{R}^3 \times \mathbb{R}^3$ by replacing